 You’ve crafted the perfect mix of benefit offerings, coordinated vendors and created the best eye-catching materials for this year’s open enrollment.
 But your employees may not share the same level of enthusiasm.
 We think it’s time for employees to love their healthcare again, starting with a clear and simple open enrollment process.
-Here are our best practices for a seamless 2019 open enrollment:
+Here are our open enrollment best practices for a seamless 2019:

 Circle up with your human resources and benefits departments and consider conducting an employee survey or use focus groups to check in on outcomes from last year.
 Was there anywhere your team may have missed the mark?
 Get input from the executive team on short and long-term goals to help you map out your plan of action.
 Use our best practices to evaluate impact.

 Employees are used to managing all of their important memberships online.
 We’re excited that this streamlined approach is coming to healthcare.
 In fact, according to the 2015 Aflac WorkForces Report, 62 percent of employees enrolled in their benefits online last year, up from 46 percent in 2011.
 Whether access is granted from any computer or you host enrollment huddles where members can enroll on laptops, employees (and HR departments) won’t miss the extra paperwork.

 Just last year, a Harris poll found that although they may have been involved in electing their plan, two in five insured Americans did not have a good understanding of the services actually covered under those healthcare plans.

 How can we increase understanding and healthcare knowledge?
 Recent reports show that employees would benefit from having an advisor on their side while evaluating healthcare options.
 Many employers are providing face-to-face or telephonic experts who walk employees through the open enrollment process.
 82 percent of employees at least somewhat agree they would be more informed about their health care choices if they worked with a consultant during the process.